fiee/fiee-dorsale/README.rst

 * `fiëé colorée`_ for color picker widget
 * django-registration_ (or compatible; beware: use the source version, the one in PyPI is broken!)
 * Templates and widgets use `YUI grids css`_, jQuery_ and `jQuery UI`_
-* django-mptt_ (current github version, not the old one from googlecode) for dorsale.mptt_
+* django-mptt_ for dorsale.mptt_ (beware, dorsale.mptt is not tested with current dajngo-mptt!)

 Known Issues